mangecoeur/ipython-desktop/README.md

 - Integration with Native menus!

 ## Similar Work
-Enthought provide their Canopy desktop interface with IPython notebook integration.
+- Canopy: Enthought provide their Canopy desktop interface with IPython notebook integration.
 However this ties you into the EPD distribution.
 The IPython Notebook Desktop aims to be a lighter, more versatile solution
+- (Ipython notebook)[https://github.com/liyanage/ipython-notebook] Works in a similar vein, though is Mac only.
+It also differs in aim, since it bundles the essentials for scientific python computing.
+My aim with this project is to allow the interface to work with different Python installs, making it possible to use different python version and different virtual environments.

 ## Credits